orourkedd/unit-test-challenge/README.md

 ## Requirements for the function

-The function you must write and test must meet the following requirements:
+The function and tests must meet the following requirements:

 1. It will do a GET request to https://api.github.com/zen and return the result as a string.